 This Q&A was written prior to the shipment of the original iPad.
 Some of the mentioned deficiencies have been addressed by subsequent iPad models.
-Nevertheless, the general analysis still is useful for the current iPad line as well as for "historical" interest.
+Nevertheless, the general analysis remains quite useful for the product category and "historical" interest.

 Officially, Apple has positioned the iPad as a "new category" of device between handheld computers and notebooks and intends for it to compete initially with netbooks, tablet computers, handhelds, and e-readers.

 As mentioned elsewhere in the iPad Q&A, Apple formally notes that the device is for "browsing the web, reading and sending email, enjoying photos, watching videos, listening to music, playing games, reading e-books and more."

 Beyond this, however, the iPad is an entirely new computing platform.
 It's not marketed as such, for now, and it's easy to look at the iPad in its current incarnation as a "big iPod touch" and nothing more.
 It's easy to point out its many deficiencies -- no true system-wide multitasking, no built-in printing, no Flash support, and no webcam, among others -- and dismiss it.
 There certainly are advantages and disadvantages to its "closed" software and hardware that are well worth debating.

 However, focusing on what the iPad is at this moment overlooks its potential to become the all-in-one "information appliance" those at the upper echelon of Apple always have intended for the Macintosh.